mptre/robsd/README.md

 Hence the name robsd as in release OpenBSD.
 The scope later grew and the project is by now a kitchen sink for everything related to building, testing and maintaining OpenBSD.
+It's written in ksh with a dash of C and requires nothing other than what's included in OpenBSD.

 The project is divided into the utilities as follows.